Father Hood

-Father Hood is a 1993 American adventure comedy-drama film directed by Darrell Roodt, from a screenplay by Scott Spencer (of Endless Love fame).
+Father Hood is a 1993 American comedy-drama film directed by Darrell Roodt, from a screenplay by Scott Spencer (of Endless Love fame).
 The movie stars Patrick Swayze and Halle Berry.

 Plot

 Two years after his children became wards of the state of California following his wife's death, petty criminal Jack Charles meets with his attorney to discuss his impending jail sentence for robbing an undercover policeman posing as a drug dealer.
 Afterwards, he encounters his 12-year-old daughter Kelly, who has escaped from the Bigelow Hall juvenile center, at his Los Angeles apartment.
 He ignores her pleas to him to have her and her seven-year-old brother Eddie transferred to a different facility instead of the abusive, prison-like confines of Bigelow, planning to instead steal $250,000 from a drug dealer in New Orleans, Louisiana.
 On the way back to Bigelow, he changes his mind and goes to court to request their transfer.

 While the judge doubts his claims that Bigelow staff handcuffs the children, Kelly and Jack observe Lazzaro, the Bigelow overseer, shackling Eddie and the orphans and loading them onto a bus.
 Furious, Jack intercepts Lazzaro and holds him at gunpoint until he releases Eddie and Kelly’s pregnant friend, Delores.
 Evading police, Jack drops Delores at her former foster house.
 In Las Vegas, Nevada, he finds his mother Rita gambling in a casino and pulls her away from the table before a security guard can apprehend her for cheating.
 Shocked to meet her grandchildren, she agrees to let them stay overnight.
 In the morning, she alerts him that several newspaper headlines are labeling him a "madman", forcing his family to continue east.
 When a police officer spots them, a high-speed car chase ensues.
 Jack stops at the Hoover Dam and telephones Kathleen Mercer, who wrote one of the newspaper articles, about her erroneous reporting.
 When police arrive, Jack rigs another tourist’s car to drive over the cliff, leading onlookers to believe he perished in the resulting explosion, before stealing another car and heading with the children to New Orleans.
-At a roadside bar, Jack again telephones Kathleen to dispute certain points she published about Kelly’s previous life in foster care, and Kathleen eagerly asks him to question his daughter about Bigelow’s problematic disciplining policies.
+At a roadside bar, Jack again telephones Kathleen to dispute certain points she published about Kelly's previous life in foster care, and Kathleen eagerly asks him to question his daughter about Bigelow's problematic disciplining policies.
 Upon hearing that Delores has been seized from her foster mother and returned to Bigelow, Kathleen investigates the institution for corruption.
 Meanwhile, an exhausted Jack forces Kelly to drive.
 Just after daybreak, she crashes the car while swerving to avoid collision with a semi-trailer truck.